Dr. Alex Stone, DPT, CSCS

 How does Theracup suction compare to Achedaway?

-The Achedaway Cupper has a wider range, from 20 kPa to 60 kPa and up to 5 levels.
+The Achedaway Cupper has a broader range, from 20 kPa to 60 kPa, and can be adjusted up to 5 levels.
 This makes it stronger at higher levels.

 Can the Achedaway Cupper glide comfortably?